jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/09-migrating-from-audience-targeting/02-migrating-user-segments.markdown

 less than) and conjunctions (AND, OR) to define complex filters.

-Due to the similarities between Audience Targeting user segments and
-@product-ver@ Segments, certain data can be migrated automatically as part of the upgrade process.
+Due to the similarities between Audience Targeting user segments and DXP Segments, certain data can be migrated automatically as part of the upgrade process.

 ## Upgrade Process